Exeter–Plymouth line: Newton Abbot to Plymouth

 The steep climb up Rattery Bank starts right from the end of the platform, a stiff challenge in former days to trains that called at Totnes.
 At the top is Rattery Viaduct and the 869 yd Marley Tunnel.
 The original single-track tunnel had a second bore added alongside it in 1893 when the line was doubled.
 The line is now running along the southern edge of Dartmoor.
 Brent railway station was once the junction for the Kingsbridge branch line which joined the route in the cutting just before the station.
 Curving to the left the line passes over the 57 yd Brent Mill Viaduct and then the 163 yd Glazebrook Viaduct.

 After passing through the 47 yd Wrangaton Tunnel the line passes through the remains of Wrangaton railway station; Monksmoor Siding on the right used to serve a naval stores depot.
 Just beyond the site of Bittaford Platform is the 132 yd Bittaford Viaduct.
 The industrial buildings on the right were built as china clay dries where clay dug on Dartmoor was treated; the Redlake Tramway was built alongside the pipeline that carried the liquid clay.

 The line now comes to Ivybridge railway station.
 The platforms here are staggered with the one on the left nearer Totnes than the one on the right.
 This is a modern station opened in 1994; the original station was closed in 1965 and was on the far side of the curving 229 yd Ivybridge Viaduct where an old goods shed can be seen on the left.
 After the 309 yd Blatchford Viaduct is the old Cornwood railway station where George Hennet's station house is on the right.

-275 yd Slade Viaduct brings rises to the top of Hemerdon Bank, the steepest climb for trains heading towards Newton Abbot.
+The 275 yd Slade Viaduct brings rises to the top of Hemerdon Bank, the steepest climb for trains heading towards Newton Abbot.
 A fast run down the bank to the site of Plympton railway station, and then Tavistock Junction.
 The large goods yard here includes a maintenance shed for on-track equipment and a connection to the china clay drier at Marsh Mills.
 This is on the former South Devon and Tavistock Railway although the junction originally faced Plymouth.

 The line swings left under the Marsh Mills Viaduct of the A38 road and then runs alongside the tidal estuary of the River Plym on the left, with the grounds of Saltram House at Plymstock on the far bank.
 Underneath the Embankment Road bridge which carries the A38 over the line again and Laira TMD on the left.
 Laira maintains Great Western Railway's High Speed Trains in Devon.
 A triangle of lines takes a freight route down to the Plymouth waterfront via the closed Plymouth Friary railway station, which was the terminus for trains on the competing route from London Waterloo station.